 - Jess’s Bone Marrow Donation - follows the story of Jess, who is donating her bone marrow to help her brother, Ben

 These books may also be helpful to explain transplant treatment to your other children.

 How much you tell other family members or friends about your child’s treatment is up to you.
 The hospital staff are not able to share any medical information with other family and friends without your permission.

 Updating lots of different people can be tiring.
 You might feel frustrated or upset going over the same information.
 Or you might worry about upsetting those you are telling.
 It can help to give the information out once to one person.
 They can then tell the others for you.

 Other families have found updating a blog or a private group on social media helpful.
 This way you can give the update when is best for you.
 You also only have to do it once.
-You can get your child involved in this, taking pictures and writing or making videos about their own experiences if it’s appropriate.
+You can get your child involved in this.
+They can take pictures, write or make videos about their own experiences if it’s appropriate.

 Some families find it hard to talk to one another about cancer.
 They may be frightened about the emotions this could bring up.
 Or your friends and relatives may not want to talk to you about your child’s cancer because they worry that you won't be able to cope with talking about your situation.
 They may not want to upset you.
 This can make you worry even more, as well as strain your relationships.
 But it is important to know that even if your family aren't talking about your child’s illness, they are probably constantly thinking about it and wanting to find ways to help.